 Accreditation, Experience, and Cost

-There is a range of things to consider when choosing a business valuation company.
-Of all these, the most significant factors are accreditation, experience, and cost.
+There are many things to consider when choosing a business valuation firm.
+Of all these, accreditation, experience, and cost are the most significant factors.
 These are the ones you should never lose sight of.

 Accreditation.
 Take note that a certified business valuation by an accredited business appraiser should be your utmost priority.
 An accredited expert can easily show that he or she has advanced experience and knowledge.
 These aspects are required to deliver reliable and quality business valuations.

 Cost.
 Business valuation costs may vary greatly.
-They may depend on the size of the company, the purpose, the nature of the valuation methodology, and the difficulty of the company’s operations.
+They may depend on the size of the company, the purpose, the nature of the valuation methodology, and the difficulty of its operations.

 “The key to receiving ‘value’ from your investment in a business valuation is choosing the appropriate purpose and appraiser for your engagement.” – Chris Curtin, CVA